mikepotjer/vfp-git-utils/ReadMe.md

  - [Git for Windows](http://git-scm.com/download/win) - When installing Git for Windows, at the step entitled **Adjusting your Path environment**, select the second option "Use Git from the Windows Command Prompt".
+   **NOTE:** Beginning with the 2.x versions of Git for Windows, there are 32- and 64-bit versions.
+   You MUST have the 32-bit version of Git for Windows installed in order for these utilities to work, even on 64-bit Windows, because VFP is a 32-bit app, and is unable to run 64-bit Git from the command line.
+It appears that both the 32-bit and 64-bit versions of Git for Windows can be installed on the same PC, but in my testing, the 64-bit install uninstalled the 32-bit version, so the 32-bit version must be installed LAST.
  - Windows Scripting Host - This is installed as part of Windows, but system administrators will sometimes disable it on the PCs on their networks.